Benjamin Till: Metro: the Musical (2011)

-Our Gay Wedding: The Musical (2014)
+Our Gay Wedding: the Musical (2014)

 On 29 March 2014, Till married his long-term partner Nathan Taylor, in the process becoming one of the first same-sex couples to get married in the UK.
-They were married in a musical, which was commissioned by Channel 4 and broadcast two days after the wedding itself.
+They were married in a musical, commissioned by Channel 4, in Alexandra Palace Theatre, which was broadcast two days after the wedding.
 The multi-award-winning film received wide praise.
-Ed Power, writing in The Daily Telegraph said it was "more powerful than anything all the romcom writers in the world could have put together".
+Ed Power, writing in The Daily Telegraph, said it was "more powerful than anything all the romcom writers in the world could have put together".

 The Guardians Tim Dowling wrote "When I say I cried I cried all the way through [...] an hour of unbridled joy, an inventive and wholly appropriate way to celebrate the advent of equal marriage [...] better than perfect, it was fabulous."
 In Metro, Simon Swift reviewed it as "The wedding that was better than Kate and Will's [...] a heartwarming, uplifting, tear-jerking celebration of gay marriage [...]
 Best.
 Wedding.
 Ever."